 Being productive is a good trait.
 Our world needs productive people to build God’s kingdom.
 But when productiveness interferes with what’s more important — like resting at the feet of Jesus — it stops being good.
 It hinders our ability to love Him.

 The message to take away, for me as much as anyone, is to make time at Jesus’s feet.
 To let Him calm down our anxious souls.
-To know when to work — and when to stop.
-To understand that even when we’re strung-out, God loves us.
+To know when it’s time to work — and when it’s time to stop.
+To understand that even when we’re strung-out, God still loves us.
 He doesn’t want us carrying the weight of Christmas on our shoulders, because the joy of Jesus’s birth is as much for us as it is the children counting down the days.

 This holiday season, let’s ease up a little.
 Let’s give ourselves permission to take breaks and relax on the couch with our family.
 Most of all, let’s remember where Christmas began: humbly in a stable, in a manger padded with hay, among animals.
 It was all about the baby then, and it’s all about the baby now.
 And in this Prince of Peace we find the peace we need, the calm within the chaos that keeps us centered, sane, and deeply satisfied.